LaMarcus Aldridge: Personal life

 Aldridge and his ex-partner have a son together, who was born in 2009.
 His second son was born in 2011.

+Aldridge's older brother, LaVontae, played basketball at Howard College until a knee injury ended his career.
+He died in 2022 at the age of 42.
 Aldridge's cousin, Marlon Hairston, is a midfielder for Columbus Crew SC of Major League Soccer.

 In 2007, Aldridge was diagnosed with Wolff-Parkinson-White syndrome, a heart ailment.
 He missed the rest of the 2006–07 regular season in order to monitor the problem and correct it.
 Prior to the 2011–12 season, Aldridge once again underwent surgery to correct complications associated with his heart condition.

 Aldridge has appeared in two episodes of Portlandia — season 2 episode 8, attending the 10th anniversary of the bookstore Women and Women First with Penny Marshall, and season 4 episode 7, "Trail Blazers".